autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 - It can reduce invocations of subscription callback functions
 - There is no need to take a topic message, which a main logic does not consume, from a subscription
-- there is no need of exclusive lock between a subscription callback thread and a timer callback thread
+- There is no mandatory thread waking for the callback function, which leads to multi-threaded programming, data races and exclusive locking

 ## Methods to handle topic message data